gatling/gatling/src/sphinx/quickstart.rst

 In this tutorial, we will use an application named *Computer-Database* deployed at the URL: `<http://computer-database.heroku.com>`__.

-This application is a simple CRUD application for managing computer models, and was one of the `Play! <http://www.playframework.com/>`_ samples.
+This application is a simple CRUD application for managing computer models, and was a sample for the `Play Framework <http://www.playframework.com/>`_.

 You can also run it on your local machine: download Play!
 2.2.x's bundle and check out `the samples <https://github.com/playframework/playframework/tree/2.2.x/samples/scala/computer-database>`__.